 Clearly, there’s an awkward overlap in what Power BI and SSRS can provide an organization – and I sincerely doubt that that overlap will ever be resolved.
 (That said, I wouldn’t be surprised if Microsoft addresses Power BI’s printing shortcomings sooner than later; it would make sense, given that the request of a print option from Power BI Desktop is literally the highest-upvoted feature request on the Power BI Ideas site at the time of this writing.)

 The takeaway here is that it becomes incumbent upon the designer of an organization’s reporting solution to have a good understanding of its consumers’ various use cases.
 Going back to my client’s example: Power BI’s printing experience ended up not being a critical part of their use case, and so the cumbersome Google Chrome printing steps I detailed earlier were deemed sufficient.
 But if that solution had been a dealbreaker for my client’s userbase, then it would have behooved us to recognize that more clearly in the requirements gathering phase of the project and propose a revised architecture accordingly, incorporating a tool like SSRS.

-If you’d like to hear more from Shawn and learn more about Microsoft’s front end tools for business analytics, check out his webinar recording Choosing the Right Microsoft tool for the Job.
+If you’d like to hear more from Shawn and learn more about Microsoft’s front end tools for business analytics, check out his on-demand webinar Choosing the Right Microsoft tool for the Job.
 Shawn goes over the various Microsoft front end BI tools and their strengths and weaknesses.
 From Power BI to Excel, SQL Server 2016 and SSRS you’ll come away understanding which tool is best to use when and how they integrate together to form a complete BI framework.